Amiloride: Absorption

 Amiloride has an oral bioavailability of 50%, meaning that about 50% of an oral dose is absorbed into the blood stream.
 Coadministration with food reduces the amount of amiloride that is absorbed by the body by about 30%, though it does not affect the rate of absorption.
 However, taking amiloride with food helps to reduce the incidence of its gastrointestinal side effects.
 After being taken, amiloride's diuretic effect occurs within 2 hours, with peak diuresis within 6–10 hours.
 The diuretic effects of amiloride persist for about 24 hours after administration.

 Distribution

 Amiloride cross the placenta and distributes into breast milk in vivo.

 Metabolism

 Amiloride is not metabolized by the liver.
 In comparison, the ENaC inhibitor triamterene is metabolized by the liver.

 Excretion

 About 50% of amiloride is excreted unchanged by the kidneys, while around 40% is excreted in the feces (likely drug that wasn't absorbed).
 The half-life of amiloride in humans is between 6 and 9 hours, which may be prolonged in people with poor kidney function.

 Pharmacogenomics

-A single nucleotide polymorphism (SNP) in the protein NEDD4L may impact how amiloride affects a person's blood pressure in people with high blood pressure.
+A single nucleotide polymorphism (SNP) in the protein NEDD4L may impact how amiloride affects a person's blood pressure in cases of hypertension (high blood pressure).